hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ```
 $ git checkout gh-pages
 Switched to branch 'gh-pages'
-$ git branch -d test-branch
+$ git branch -d My-branch
-Deleted branch test-branch (was 3a0742a).
+Deleted branch My-branch (was 3a0742a).
 ```

 **Fetch** the new Carpentries lesson and **reset** your gh-pages branch